zenparsing/proposal-private-symbols/symbols-or-fields.md

 ## Better interaction with decorators

 Decorators and private fields are tightly bound: the decorator proposal must reify the private field as a novel map-like object, and private fields need decorators in order to satisfy the core use case of "friendship".
-Furthermore, decorator functions must be prepared to accept a "key" parameter that is not a valid property descriptor key.
+Furthermore, decorator functions must be prepared to accept a "key" parameter that is not actually a valid property key.

 Private symbols, on the other hand, simply flow through decorators just like any other symbol key.
 There are no special rules that must be applied to support private state.

 ## A simpler private state object model

 With private fields, users have to learn a new model of object state.
-They have to understand that for some kinds of "member names" prototype inheritance is applied, and for others it is not.
+They have to understand that for some kinds of member names prototype inheritance is applied, and for others it is not.
 They have to understand that for some kinds of names, proxies don't work, and for others they do.
 They have to understand that some names can throw a TypeError and others do not.

 Private symbols do not require that the user learn anything new about the JavaScript object model.
 There are simply properties, and some of them can be hidden from reflection.